SM-3 BMD, in from the Sea: EPAA & Aegis Ashore

 EPAA Phase 3, 2018-

 Around 2018, America expects to deploy the longer-range, 21″ diameter SM-3 Block II missile, on ships and (if deployments have been accepted) on shore.
-The US MDA would add Poland to its list of land-based sites, defending Northern Europe with SM-3 Block 1B & Block IIA missiles, controlled by an AEGIS BMD 5.1 combat system.
+The US MDA would add Redzikowo, Poland to its list of land-based sites, defending Northern Europe with SM-3 Block 1B & Block IIA missiles, controlled by an AEGIS BMD 5.1 combat system.

 This system would be intended to kill SRBM, MRBM, and IRBM threats, with some capabilities against full intercontinental range missiles (ICBMs).
 Gen. Cartwright has stated that just 3 SM-3 Block II locations would be able to cover all of Europe, but that missile is an earlier-stage R&D effort, with all the expected implications for dates and certainty of capabilities.

 The USA was going deploy a new Next-Generation Aegis Missile (SM-3 Block IIB) design, to improve performance and begin to field a credible anti-ICBM capability.
 Technical issues became a serious problem, once experts concluded that the initial sites picked for EPAA aren’t all that helpful for defending the USA.
 A liquid-fuel booster could be used to boost interceptor speeds, but that isn’t safe to use on ships.
 Even though the best place to defend the USA against an ICBM launched from Iran is from the middle of the North Sea.
 Now throw in a planned development schedule defined by a wild-guess political promise, rather than solid information.
 The whole thing was a mess, and in March 2013, it was “restructured” into into an R&D program by the Pentagon.